2014 United States House of Representatives elections in New York: District 3

 The 3rd district included most of the North Shore of Long Island.
 It extended from northwestern Suffolk County across northern Nassau County and into far northeastern Queens.
-The incumbent was Democrat Steve Israel, who had represented the district since 2013 and previously represented the 2nd district from 2001 to 2013.
+Incumbent Democrat Steve Israel, who had represented the district since 2013 and previously represented the 2nd district from 2001 to 2013, ran for re-election.
 He was re-elected with 58% of the vote in 2012.
 The district had an even PVI.